sguox002/leetcode/leetcode-all.md

     }
 ```

+<<-960	Delete Columns to Make Sorted III    		54.0%	Hard
+a list of word, (can treat as a 2d matrix) return the min number of columns to delete making every row sorted.
+LIS problem.
+->>
+<<-955	Delete Columns to Make Sorted II    		33.4%	Medium
+after delete columns, each row gets a string, the strings are in sorted order.
+check column: if column is not sorted, it shall be deleted. if equal found, we shall proceed to next column. no need geedy or dp.
+->>
+<<-944	Delete Columns to Make Sorted    		70.9%	Easy
+after deletion, each column is sorted. return the min number of deletion.
+->>
 <<-1027	Longest Arithmetic Subsequence    		50.4%	Medium
 each element can bind with previous one with a different difference, since d varies, we shall use array of hashmap for the dp.
 LIS.